Korhrob/SFMLgame/README.md

+Controls:
+Use WASD to move around and '1' '2' '3' to select upgrades, survive as long as you can!

 # Supercell Coding Test
 Hi!
 This is the base code structure for the Supercell coding test.
 The code below is a very basic and intensionally broken version of a generic survivor game.